David Jolly, a Trump critic and former GOP congressman, to run for Florida governor as a Democrat

 “I struggled to exercise those values in the Republican Party,” Jolly said, continuing: “The actual registration as a Democrat wasn’t a pivot.
 It was a kind of a formality.”

 Jolly has broken from his old party on immigration, as Florida lawmakers race to help Trump fulfill his promise of mass deportations.
-Jolly skewered Republicans who he said have "conflated immigration and crime," which he described as wrong and immoral.
+Jolly skewered Republicans, whom he said have "conflated immigration and crime," which he described as wrong and immoral.

 "If you were born here or if you immigrated here, or if you're a Tallahassee politician who steals Medicaid money, we're going to be tough on crime," Jolly added, referring to a probe into the use of Medicaid settlement funds by a charity associated with first lady Casey DeSantis.

-Jolly's gubernatorial run as a Democrat draws comparisons to the failed bid of former Republican congressman-turned-independent-turned-Democrat Charlie Crist, who lost to DeSantis in 2022 by 19 points.
-It was Crist, running as a Democrat, who ousted Jolly from his congressional seat in 2016.
+Jolly's gubernatorial run as a Democrat draws comparisons to the failed bid of former Republican congressman-turned-independent-turned-Democrat Charlie Crist, who lost to Gov. DeSantis in 2022 by 19 points.
+Crist, running as a Democrat, ousted Jolly from his congressional seat in 2016.

+"By switching from Republican to Independent to Democrat, Jolly has officially completed his transition to become the next Charlie Crist," the campaign of Trump-backed Republican U.S. Rep. Byron Donalds, who is running for governor, said in a statement.

-Jolly joined the Florida Democratic Party at what is arguably one of its most vulnerable points in years.
-Florida currently has no Democrats elected to statewide office, and there are now 1.2 million more registered Republicans than Democrats, according to the state's active voter rolls.
+Jolly joined the Florida Democratic Party at arguably one of its most vulnerable points in years.
+No There are no Democrats in statewide office and Republican voters outnumber Democrats by 1.2 million, according to the state's active voter rolls.
 The GOP has made significant inroads in formerly Democratic strongholds in the state, such as Miami-Dade County.

-The day that Jolly announced his new affiliation, the-then top Democrat in the Florida Senate, Jason Pizzo, revealed he was leaving the party, declaring that "the Democratic Party in Florida is dead."
+The day Jolly announced his new affiliation, the then-top Democrat in the Florida Senate, Jason Pizzo, revealed he was leaving the party, declaring that "the Democratic Party in Florida is dead."
 Pizzo, a former prosecutor, has said he'll launch his own run for governor as a candidate with no party affiliation.

-On the Republican side, Jolly will face Trump-backed Rep. Byron Donalds, who is also a frequent presence on cable news as a surrogate for the president.
+On the Republican side, Jolly will face Donalds, who is also a frequent presence on cable news as a surrogate for the president.
 Among the other names floated as potential GOP candidates are former Rep. Matt Gaetz and Casey DeSantis.

 ___ Kate Payne is a corps member for The Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.